-Marsha Richmond is a historian of biology whose research interests focus on heredity (genetics), evolution, and cell theory from Darwin through the 1940s.
-Her recent publications focus on the role of gender in the life sciences and women's work in academic biology once they gained access to higher education in the late nineteenth century.
-She served as an Editor on the Darwin Correspondence Project in Cambridge, England, 1987-1993.
-A member of several professional societies, she is currently President of the International Society for the History, Philosophy, and Social Studies of Biology (ISH) and will serve until July 2019.
-She is Co-Editor-in-Chief of the Journal of the History of Biology, along with Dr. Karen Rader (Virginia Commonwealth University), 2018-2022.
+Marsha Richmond is a historian of biology whose research interests focus on heredity (genetics), evolution, and cell theory from Darwin through the 1940s, and women and gender in early twentieth-century life sciences.
+Formerly an Editor on the Darwin Correspondence Project in Cambridge, England, 1987-1993, she seves on the Drwin Project Management Board.
+She is currently President of the International Society for the History, Philosophy, and Social Studies of Biology (ISH), 2017-2019, and Co-Editor in Chief of the Journal of the History of Biology, 2018-2022.

 Research Interest/Area of Expertise